Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

 Parameters of all experiments are set to the same values: the batch size is $512$, the initial learning rate is $10^{-3}$, and the optimizer is Adam.
 The learning rate restarts every $20$ epochs with the scheduler of Cosine Annealing Warm Restarts.

-Although there are $12$ classes of objects in RadarScenes, we choose the settings of $5$ classes, including settings of car, pedestrian, group of pedestrians, large vehicles and bicycles.
-The settings of the 5 classes merge into one, due to lack of data in some classes.
-In addition, static points are not used, since the overwhelming majority of the detection points in the dataset is static.
-It will be sufficiently accurate if the model learns an all-static prediction.
+Although there are 12 classes of objects in RadarScenes, we choose the settings of 5 classes, including car, pedestrian, group of pedestrians, large vehicle and two-wheeler.
+In this setting, all static points are not used in our experiment since we focus on detection of dynamic objects.
+In addition, due to lack of data in some classes, some classes of dynamic objects are merged and some are discarded.
+Specifically, the classes of animals and other objects are discarded; large vehicles, trucks, buses and trains are merged into the class of large vehicles, bicycles and motorized two-wheelers are merged into the class of two-wheelers, while the class of cars, pedestrians and groups of pedestrians remains unchanged.

 To solve the problem that every frame has different number of points (for convenience, the number of points in $i$-th frame is denoted by $N_i$), points are sampled randomly in each frame.
 Some statistics are obtained such as $max(N_i)$ and $mean(N_i)$ to determine the sample size.
 In training, the sample size should be larger than most $N_i$s because $N_i$ is usually small, but it is unnecessary to be larger than $max(N_i)$ as it would increase the computational cost.
-However, while inferring, the sample size must be larger than $max(N_i)$, otherwise some detection points will be lost.
-In practice, the number of non-static points in a frame varies from 1 to $173$, and less than $0.4\%$ of frames have more than 100 points, so the sample size is set to $100$ in training and $200$ in testing, except the gMLP based network, whose parameters contains the sample size, and $200$ sample size is set in both training and testing.
+However, while inferring, the sample size must be larger than $max(N_i)$, otherwise some detection points will be missing.
+In practice, the number of non-static points in a frame varies from 1 to $173$, and less than $0.4\%$ of frames have more than 100 points, so the sample size is set to $100$ in training and $200$ in testing, except the gMLP-based network, whose parameters contains the sample size, and $200$ sample size is set in both training and testing.
+Note that the result is not sensitive to the sample size on the condition that the sample size is larger than the number of points in the majority of frames.
+This is because, under this circumstance, most of the information contained in the frames can be utilized.
+Furthermore, the points not sampled in some epoch may be sampled in another epoch so that their information will not be lost totally.
+Thus, changing the sample size will not affect the performance much.